How Do I Apply To Serve On An Advisory Body?

 Yes, the public is welcome to attend the meetings of advisory bodies.
 If you are interested in serving on an advisory body, you are highly encouraged to attend at least one of the advisory body meetings before applying (view meeting agendas).

-Boards, Commissions, and Task Forces in Palm Springs are:
+Boards and Commissions in Palm Springs are:

 Are Advisory Body Members Compensated?